hainp/espada/docs/Features.md

 * Left click -> middle click (hold left button, then press middle button): cut.

+* Re-mapping click events is not possible with configuration.
+You need to modify Espada source code in order to do that.

 ## Literate Progamming Mode

 TODO: Explain